touch-callable/touch-callable/README.md

 <p>
 The web framework for less serious application.

-Auto generat Web UI for Python Functions.
+Automatically generate a Web UI for Python function using type annotations.
 <p>

 English | [简体中文](./README_zh_CN.md)